nlsfi/pta-intelligent-search/README.md

  * Make sure that you have Python3 environment with all packages installed from [requirements.txt](elasticsearch-data-processing-scripts/requirements.txt)
  * Download the newest municipality union data:
-    * Download Excel file from [Kuntaliitto](https://www.kuntaliitto.fi/asiantuntijapalvelut/johtaminen-ja-kehittaminen/kuntaliitokset) and save it to the project folder elasticsearch-data-processing-scripts
+    * Download Excel file from [Kuntaliitto](https://www.kuntaliitto.fi/asiantuntijapalvelut/johtaminen-ja-kehittaminen/kuntaliitokset) and save it to the project folder elasticsearch-dat a-processing-scripts
     * Modify the MUNICIPALITY_UNIONS_EXCEL constant from file `dataLoader.py` to match the new file name
 * Download the newest municipality name data:
     * Download *Voimassa olevat Suomen kunnat* and *Lakanneet Suomen kunnat* csv files from [Avoindata.fi](https://www.avoindata.fi/data/fi/dataset/kunnat)